Redesign Your Bedroom with AI: 8 Styles to Try in 2026

 4. Photograph at chest height rather than from standing height for a more natural perspective that avoids ceiling distortion.

-Which bedroom styles translate well through AI
+Which bedroom styles translate well through AI?

 • Scandinavian: Natural wood tones, linen textiles, and a restrained palette.
 Works well for bedrooms of any size and is particularly effective in rooms with limited natural light.